radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

   # This value must be greater than:
   # replicaCount × terminationGracePeriodSeconds
   #
-  # Nodes stop one at a time, and each node can use its full termination
+  # Nodes stop one at a time, and each node can use its entire termination
   # grace period.
 For example, with two replicas and a 180-second grace
   # period, this value must be greater than 360 seconds.
 The default value of
   # 300 seconds is not sufficient for that configuration.